 These factors make revision knee replacement surgery a more challenging and tailored procedure that requires a skilled approach.
 The main objectives are to reduce pain, improve mobility, and ultimately enhance the patient’s quality of life.

-When Is Revision Total Knee Replacement Recommended?
+When is Revision Total Knee Replacement Recommended?

 Revision knee replacement is often suggested if specific complications occur following an initial knee replacement, such as: